-Resource Investigator: uses their inquisitive nature to find ideas to bring back to the team
+Resource Investigator: Uses their inquisitive nature to find ideas to bring back to the team

-Monitor-Evaluator: provides a logical eye, making impartial judgments where required and weighs up the team's options in a dispassionate way
+Monitor-Evaluator: Provides a logical eye, making impartial judgments where required and weighs up the team's options in a dispassionate way

-Specialist: brings in-depth knowledge of a key area to the team
+Specialist: Brings in-depth knowledge of a key area to the team

-Shaper: provides the necessary drive to ensure that the team keeps moving and does not lose focus or momentum
+Shaper: Provides the necessary drive to ensure that the team keeps moving and does not lose focus or momentum

-Plant: tends to be highly creative and good at solving problems in unconventional ways
+Plant: Tends to be highly creative and good at solving problems in unconventional ways

-Team Worker: helps the team to gel, using their versatility to identify the work required and complete it on behalf of the team
+Team Worker: Helps the team to gel, using their versatility to identify the work required and complete it on behalf of the team

 The role that you occupy depends on:

 The group dynamic: The nature of your role is not entirely up to you.
-Sometimes you are pushed into a role without consciously wanting it.
-Because that is the way others see you or because the role you would prefer is already taken.
+Sometimes you are pushed into a role without consciously wanting it, because that is the way others see you or because the role you would prefer is already taken.
 Note that you increase the risk of conflict if you take on a role that is already occupied.

-The role of leader
+The Role of Leader

-It is not necessary to be formally invested with authority in order to be leader.
+It is not necessary to be formally invested with authority in order to be the leader.
 In more horizontal structures, the leader emerges naturally depending on the projects and situations.

-Here are the attributes of the leader, who does not necessarily have hierarchical authority:
+Here are the attributes of the leader:

-lays the foundations, clarifies the objectives,
+Lays the foundations, clarifies the objectives

-is inspiring, has vision,
+Is inspiring, has vision

-encourages discussion, gets people to participate, reformulates, facilitates, gathers people around them,
+Encourages discussion, gets people to participate, reformulates, facilitates, gathers people around them

-works with alternatives: always has several options and leaves a margin for accepting other people’s ideas,
+Works with alternatives: always has several options and leaves a margin for accepting other people’s ideas

-knows how to manage disagreements,
+Knows how to manage disagreements

-looks for people who can compensate for any gaps in their own knowledge/abilities,
+Looks for people who can compensate for any gaps in their own knowledge/abilities

-maintains harmony within the group and enables each member to progress.
+Maintains harmony within the group and enables each member to progress

 If you commit yourself without maintaining a little distance, you may no longer make the distinction between your role and your own identity, which exposes you to three drawbacks:

-You lose yourself and start to believe that you are no more than your role:
+You lose yourself and start to believe that you are no more than your role.

-It prevents you from taking on other roles:
+It prevents you from taking on other roles.

-You make yourself vulnerable in the event that you lose the role:
+You make yourself vulnerable in the event that you lose the role.